vmware/vic-product/docs/user_doc/vic_vsphere_admin/plugins_vc_windows.md

-# Manually Install the Client Plug-Ins on vCenter Server for Windows #
+# Manually Install the vSphere Client Plug-Ins on vCenter Server for Windows #

 If you installed vSphere Integrated Containers 1.4.3 or later, by default the plug-ins are installed automatically.
 If you deselected the option to install the plug-ins when you deployed the vSphere Integrated Containers appliance, or if you installed a version of vSphere Integrated Containers that pre-dates 1.4.3, you must install the plug-ins manually.